DataTables from the DT package as a Shiny CRUD app interface

 Saving Data

-A save button is shown when changes are made to the tables and hidden when the save button is clicked.
+A save button is enabled when changes are made to the tables and disabled when the save button is clicked.
 Clicking the save button updates the files on disk and the objects in the global environment.
-Comparing reactive values to objects in the global environment is used to conditionally show/hide the save button.
+Comparing reactive values to objects in the global environment is used to conditionally enable/disable the save button.

 observe({

-input$save_teams_roster_changes # take dependency on save button to hide button after saving
+input$save_teams_roster_changes # take dependency on save button to disable button after saving

 })